canalplus/rx-player/README.md

 ## Contribute ##################################################################

-You can help and contribute either by:

-  - reporting bugs directly on the [issues tab](https://github.com/canalplus/rx-player/issues) on top of this page.

-  - adding new features / fixing bugs and doing a pull request (please open an issue first for that).
+Details on how to contribute is written in the [CONTRIBUTING.md file](./CONTRIBUTING.md) at the root of this repository.

-If you have any questions about contributing, you can ask it in our [gitter room](https://gitter.im/canalplus/rx-player).
+If you need more informations, you can contact us via our [gitter room](https://gitter.im/canalplus/rx-player).

 We also began to add a little architecture documentation [here